Academic Catalog

 ASTR 300 - Astrophysics (4 Credit Hours)

 This course is designed to teach students to build and use physical models to understand a variety of astronomical systems.
-Students will apply key concepts from modern and classical Physics in an astronomical context, including gravity, light, relativity, thermodynamics, nuclear physics, and the interactions of light and matter.
-They will leverage these topics, and introduce others as necessary, to first develop models for stellar systems, including our Sun.
-They will then use this experience to explore a number of Astrophysical topics of interest, such as Supernovae, General Relativity and Black Holes, the structure of our Galaxy, Active Galactic Nuclei, and Cosmology.
+Students will apply key concepts from modern and classical physics in an astronomical context, including gravity, light, relativity, thermodynamics, nuclear physics, and the interactions of light and matter.
+They will first develop models for stellar systems, and then explore other astrophysical topics, such as supernovae, general relativity and black holes, the structure of our galaxy, active galactic nuclei, and cosmology.

 Prerequisite(s): ASTR 100, ASTR 125 or PHYS 125, PHYS 122 or PHYS 127.